Your complete guide to a money-making career in the tech industry

 We didn't use any interviewing tricks.
 We asked straightforward questions and expected straightforward answers.
 We asked questions based on what was written on their resumes.

-In short, they couldn’t back up their resume’s impressive accomplishments.
+In short, too many candidates couldn't back up their resume's impressive accomplishments.

 That is trying to bullshit your way into a high-paying IT position.